New CDC mask recommendations apply differently across North Dakota, Minnesota. Here's a breakdown

-BISMARCK — Recommendations from the U.S. Centers for Disease Control and Prevention now call for vaccinated people to mask up in public indoor areas in Fargo, Bismarck and Minot but not in Grand Forks or Moorhead.
+BISMARCK — New recommendations from the U.S. Centers for Disease Control and Prevention call for vaccinated people to mask up in public indoor areas in Bismarck and Minot but not in Fargo, Grand Forks or the Twin Cities.

 In counties with a "high" or "substantial" level of transmission — shaded in red and orange, respectively — officials say vaccinated residents should don masks in public indoor places, but vaccinated residents of counties colored in yellow or blue can still set aside face coverings.